All resources

 Calculating Average Percentages

-Calculating the average of percentages in Google Sheets is straightforward with the AVERAGE function.
+Calculating the average value of percentages is straightforward with the AVERAGE function.
 This is particularly useful when you need to determine the overall performance across multiple categories.
 By selecting the range of percentage values, you can quickly find the mean percentage, offering a clear overview of overall performance or trends.

-For example, let's add the percentage symbol to the KPI performance values and then attempt to calculate the average.
+For example, let’s add the percentage symbol to the KPI performance values and then attempt to get the average.

 The formula will look like this: